esfoobar/flaskbook/README.md

             - we won't see comments by users we have blocked, but will see comments by people we're not friends with
             - this is called the fan out pattern. it allows fine control of content, even though it looks a bit repetitive.
     - Add the text input on the user's homepage
+    - Read the values in the message add

 * Twitter [uses a version of this model](http://highscalability.com/blog/2013/7/8/the-architecture-twitter-uses-to-deal-with-150m-active-users.html)